watercolor-games/the-peacenet/LinuxLauncher/README.md

 enable properly
 * text input boxes are white on white
 * the terminal puts an extra newline after displaying the prompt
+* Aiden Nirh's cutscene has weird overlapping text
+* ShiftLetters seems to have no available word lists.
+Clicking Play crashes the game.
 * the ShiftOS desktop can go in front of applications
 * there is a blue border from the Wine desktop (I want to change that to black, but I also don't want it showing through while the game is